HoangATran/AdaDGS/README.md

-## AdaDGS: Adaptive blackbox optimization method with directional Gaussian smoothing gradient
+## AdaDGS: An adaptive black-box optimization method with directional Gaussian smoothing
 This repository contains Python code for testing Directional Gaussian smoothing (DGS) method on high-dimensional benchmark functions.
 This method was first introduced in the paper [*A Novel Evolution Strategy with Directional Gaussian Smoothing for Blackbox Optimization*](https://arxiv.org/pdf/2002.03001.pdf) by Jiaxin Zhang, Hoang Tran, Dan Lu and Guannan Zhang.

 ### Features